botisimo/botisimo-documentation/docs/sponsorship/index.rst

 .. image:: /images/sponsorship-how-it-works.png

 The **Botisimo Sponsorship Program** is a customer opt-in sponsorship and rewards program that matches participants to a sponsor within our vetted sponsor network.
 Eligible participants will earn points for impressions and clicks.
 Those points earn you a cash back reward.
-Botisimo will send a sponsored message to your chat every 15 minutes.
-A graphic will also be displayed in the Sponsor Overlay every 15 minutes.
+Botisimo can send a sponsored message to your chat every 10 minutes.
+A graphic can also be displayed in the Sponsor Overlay every 10 minutes.

 **Eligible Participants:**